LouisDesdoigts/dLux/docs/usage.md

 ---

-∂Lux is built in Zodiax, so users should start with the [Using Zodiax Tutorial](https://louisdesdoigts.github.io/zodiax/docs/usage/), which covers the the basics of the framework and how to use the optimisation tools used in ∂Lux.
+∂Lux is built in Zodiax, so users should start with the [Using Zodiax Tutorial](https://louisdesdoigts.github.io/zodiax/docs/usage/), which covers the basics of the framework and how to use the optimisation tools used in ∂Lux.

-## A Simple Optical system
+## A Simple Optical System

-Two different types of optical classes: Layered, non-Layered
+There are two different types of optical classes: _Layered_, and _non-Layered_.

 Layered gives full control over the wavefront at each step, but non-layered objects can be simpler to work with.
-We will first cosntruct one non-Layered Optics class and then one Layered Optics class.
+We will first construct a non-Layered Optics class and then a Layered Optics class.

 ```python
 import jax.numpy as np